Steep living costs mean that many of us are feeling the pinch, which might prompt us to explore ways we can keep bills down.

 3. Not making the most of high interest rates

-Interest rates have jumped over the last year in a drive to dampen inflation.
-This is great news for savers, although make sure your savings provider has passed on these rate increases, or you could be missing out on valuable interest.
+Interest rates have risen several times over the last year in a drive to dampen inflation.
+This is good news for savers, although it’s important to check your savings provider has passed on these rate increases, or you could be missing out on valuable interest.
 If they haven’t, then it’s time to vote with your feet and move your money to an account paying higher returns.

-For more information on different savings rates, have a look at our articles Best cash ISA rates – which cash ISAs pay the most interest?, Best instant access savings accounts and Fixed rate savings bonds explained.
+For more information on different savings rates, have a look at our articles Best cash ISA rates – which cash ISAs pay the most interest? and Fixed rate savings bonds explained.

 If you’re comfortable accepting a higher level of risk in return for potentially higher rewards than savings accounts can offer, you might want to consider investing.
 Bear in mind, however, that there’s a chance you could end up with less than you put in.
 If you’re not sure where to invest, or whether investing is right for you, it’s a good idea to seek professional financial advice.
 Find out more in our guide Is investing right for you?